 - If you want an even faster theme that’s super easy to use (and almost impossible to break), use Acabado.
-It’s built by the Income School guys – and it’s pretty awesome.
+The Income School guys built it – and it’s pretty awesome.
 It’s not super customizable (unless you know how to code), but it’s a great option to get you started.
 And if you invest in the Project 24 course, you get a free license to use Acabado (as long as your membership is active).
 Acabado also has a single-use or lifetime licensing option if you’d prefer that route.

-Overall, the two themes I generally recommend to beginners are the generic WordPress theme (WordPress releases one for every year, so get whatever the current version is) and Acabado.
-Once you’ve gotten a bunch of content written and you’ve got more experience, then you can try different themes – or code your own.
+Overall, the two themes I generally recommend to beginners are the generic WordPress theme (WordPress releases one every year, so get whatever the current version is) and Acabado.
+Once you’ve gotten a lot of content written and you’ve got more experience, you can try different themes – or code your own.

 Plugins are cool because they can add functionality to any theme (provided they’re compatible).
 However, having too many plugins can be a big problem.
-Adding extra code on your site can slow things down.
-Adding a plugin that hasn’t been updated is a security risk – especially if there are any known bugs that can be hacked.
+Adding extra code to your site can slow things down.
+Adding a plugin that hasn’t been updated is a security risk – especially if any known bugs can be hacked.

 The plugins that I use and recommend include: